This post may contain affiliate links. Please see our disclosure policy.

 One exciting and recent study, published by Dr. Shin Beh and Dr. Deborah Friedman, reviewed the benefits of nVNS (which stands for noninvasive vagus nerve stimulation) as an acute treatment for vestibular migraine.

-Your vagus nerve (which is pronounced “Vegas nerve” although I sometimes have a really difficult time saying that when it just sounds like a nerve that likes to party), basically connects your gut to your brain.
-So naturally it makes sense that with a type of migraine that can affect our gut so much, a stimulation device for it makes sense.
+Your vagus nerve basically connects your gut to your brain.
+So naturally it makes sense that with a type of migraine that can affect our gut so much, this could be helpful for anxiety, stress, and nausea.

 The study tested 18 patients, 14 with a VM attack, and found that vertigo was reduced in 13 or the 14 patients.
 4 patients with PPPD were also tested and found no improvement.